pbrocks/buddypress-user-todo-list/readme.txt

 2. screenshot-2 - is the screen which shows the shortcode example in admin panel to list to-do of specific category.
 3. screenshot-3 - is the screen which shows support section at admin panel.
 4. screenshot-4 - is the screen which shows form to create a to-do.
+5. screenshot-5 - is the screen that shows member's to-do list dashboard.
-4. screenshot-5 - is the screen that shows member's to-do list.
+6. screenshot-6 - is the screen that shows member's all to-do list.

 == Changelog ==
+= 1.0.2 =
+* Added To-do dashboard
+* Added To-do priority
+* Changed UI

 = 1.0.1 =
 Plugin with admin options and modified todo list view in front end.
 = 1.0.0 =